andywpt/QuickGuide-iOS/Concurrency/README.md

 An asynchronous initializer can use the executor after all properties have been initialized.
 Make your init async and it should work:
 ## Actor Reentrancy Problem
-When an actor's function suspends (i.e. the function body code runs to the line that contains `await`), it can process other calls.
-Shared state can change during this period.
+When an actor's function suspends (i.e. the function body code runs to some line that contains `await`), it can process other calls.
+Hence, shared state can change during this period.
-> [!Note]
-> A mutable property
 ```
 actor Downloader {
     private var count = 0